 Whether you want to study business analytics, cyber security, data science or bioinformatics, you may have some questions about what you can get out of these types of degrees and how they’ll help you progress your career.

-We’ve spoken to 2 UQ postgraduate students to help you find answers.
-Rae is studying a Master of Cyber Security, and Sandra Micallef is studying a Master of Business Analytics (delivered 100% online).
-Both are passionate about delving into the depths of data to gain insights that will both improve societies and protect people across the world.
+We’ve spoken to a UQ postgraduate students and 2 alumni to help you find answers.
+Rae is studying a Master of Cyber Security, while Sandra Micallef and Kyara Ramraj both studied a Master of Business Analytics (delivered 100% online).
+They're all passionate about delving into the depths of data to gain insights that will both improve societies and protect people across the world.

 Why study cyber security, data and analytics as a postgraduate at UQ?
 Read on to find out.

-What inspired you to study cyber security and business analytics, respectively?
+What inspired you to study cyber security or business analytics?

 Rae: I aim to understand people’s motivations behind their actions so I can be involved in designing the best preventative and detective responses, as well as supporting victims.